 Why the need for 2-phase operation?
-Up until the 2-phase family, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
+Until recently, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
 This means that both switches turned on at the same time, causing current pulses of up to twice the amplitude of those for one regulator to be drawn from the input capacitor and battery.
 These large amplitude current pulses increased the total RMS current flowing from the input capacitor, requiring the use of more expensive input capacitors and increasing both EMI and losses in the input capacitor and battery.